m0cka/rhexdump/README.md

 # rhexdump

-`rhexdump` is a Rust hexdump library to format byte arrays and files.
+`rhexdump` is a hexdump library written in Rust to format byte slices and files.

+## Features

+rhexdump provides the following features:

+* Hexdump of files and byte slices (with an optional base offset)
+* Iterators over files and byte slices (with an optional base offset)
+* Customizable settings:
+    - numeral base
+    - number of bytes per group
+    - number of bytes per line
+    - whether or not duplicate lines should be displayed
+    - output format

 ## Usage

 ### Default Hexdump Without Any Customization.

+You can use rhexdump with a default configuration, feed it a byte slice and simply print the result.

 ```rust
 use rhexdump;